 STEPS FOR PREPARATION

-1. Take a good amount of time to pray and prepare beforehand whether at home or in a church.
-Ask the Holy Spirit to guide you and enlighten you in this process and to help call to mind all the sins that need to be confessed.
+1. Take a good amount of time to pray and prepare beforehand, whether at home or in a church.
+Ask the Holy Spirit to guide you and to enlighten you in this process and to help call to mind all the sins that need to be confessed.

 2. Presumably it has been a while for you.
 Therefore, we recommend taking at least 20 or 30 minutes in quiet to think of and reflect on your sins.
 During this prayer time, think of as many sins as you possible can that have been committed over the years – small ones, large ones, and “I really wish I didn’t do that” ones.